tpope/vim-unimpaired/README.markdown

 # unimpaired.vim

 Much of unimpaired.vim was extracted from my vimrc when I noticed a
 pattern: complementary pairs of mappings.
-They mostly fall into three categories.
+They mostly fall into four categories.

 There are mappings which are simply short normal mode aliases for